What is FRC?

 After we’ve finalized a plan for what we want on our robot, we start the final design.

 While that sounds easy, it can be harder than one would expect.
-It involves lots of problems solving, and it’s a guarantee that someone will have to cut that one piece yet again.
+It involves lots of problem-solving, and it’s a guarantee that someone will have to cut that one piece yet again.

 6. Coding